n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.magento2.md

+---
+title: Magento 2 node - n8n Documentation
+description: Documentation for the Magento 2 node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Magento 2

 The Magento 2 node allows you to automate work in Magento 2, and integrate Magento 2 with other applications. n8n has built-in support for a wide range of Magento 2 features, including creating, updating, deleting, and getting customers, invoices, orders, and projects.